ssalvaterra/LIB-201/mapping.md

 # Mapping Spatial and Temporal data
 Why make a map or a timeline?
 What's the point?
 What kinds of questions do these answer?

 Think of the data we've already gathered in the Smith letters.
 Which data allow themselves to tell a geographical or temporal story?
-How can we supplement those data with contextual information that we can incorporate into the already established data?
+More importantly (because the map and the timeline aren't the point in and of themselves!), wow can we **supplement those data with contextual information** that we can incorporate to tell a bigger story?

 ## Objectives
+- Identify further resources (primary and/or secondary sources) as context to support a spatial or temporal analysis
+- Address a research question using an original map or timeline
-- Understand what geospatial data is, how it is organized, and what it could include.
+- Understand what geospatial data is, how it is organized, and where to find it.
 - Identify and manage files, including, but not limited to the Smith Papers Collection, for creating a timeline or mapping visualization
-- Address a research question using an original map or timeline
-- Identify further resources (primary and/or secondary sources) as context to support a spatial or temporal analysis

 ## Lessons
 1. [Primary and Secondary Source Research](#1-primary-and-secondary-source-research)